Winning Government Job Competitions

-- Mid-level public servants (below EX level) interested in career advancement
+- All public servants (including aspiring executives) interested in career advancement

-- Private sector and non-profit employees, and graduating students interested in entering the federal public service
+- Private sector and non-profit employees, and graduating students interested in entering the public

 Andrés J. Drew (B.A., B.C.L., LL.B., M.Sc.) is a bilingual lawyer with more than 15 years’ experience at the intersection of law, policy, regulation and economics, he has a track record of achieving legislative and regulatory reform by synthesizing and communicating complex issues, negotiating with stakeholders, briefing senior officials and navigating government processes.
 Andrés has also run (or participated in the boards of) multiple government hiring processes.
 His unique ability to engage audiences provides a rich environment for classroom discussion and learning.

 "I feel more prepared for future job competitions.
 The STAR method and TBS guidelines were very useful as I didn't consider using either of them before the course."